mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 1. [Install realm-cli](https://www.mongodb.com/docs/atlas/app-services/cli/#installation)
 2. [Generate API key](https://www.mongodb.com/docs/atlas/app-services/cli/#generate-an-api-key)
 3. [Login with your API key](https://www.mongodb.com/docs/atlas/app-services/cli/#authenticate-with-an-api-key)
-4. Navigate into the folder Vehicle-Digital-Twin-Feedback-Loop/atlas-backend and import the Connected-Products application `realm-cli push --local ./Connected-Products --remote Connected-Products` and configure the [options](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-cli/#run-the-app-creation-command) according your needs.
+4. Navigate into the folder Vehicle-Digital-Twin-Feedback-Loop/atlas-backend and import the Connected-Vehicle application `realm-cli push --local ./Connected-Vehicle --remote Connected-Vehicle` and configure the [options](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-cli/#run-the-app-creation-command) according your needs.
 If you are unsure which options to choose, the default ones are usually a good way to start!

     After you've chosen your options, you should see the following appear: